Lapita culture: Distribution

+The Lapita complex encompasses a very large geographic region from Mussau to Samoa.
 Lapita pottery has been found in Near Oceania as well as Remote Oceania, as far west as the Bismarck Archipelago, as far east as Samoa, and as far south as New Caledonia.
 Excavation at a site in the village of Mulifanua in Samoa uncovered two adzes that strongly indicate Lapita influence.
 Carbon dating of material found with the adzes suggests there was a Lapita settlement at this site in roughly 1000 BCE.
-Radio carbon dating of sites in New Caledonia suggest there were Lapita settlements there as early as 1,110 ago.
+Radio carbon dating of sites in New Caledonia suggest there were Lapita settlements there as early as 1,110 years ago.
 The dates and locations of more northerly Lapita-influenced settlements are still largely up for debate.

+The Lapita complex has been divided into three geographical subregions or provincesː the Far Western Lapita, the Western Lapita, and the Eastern Lapita.
+Within the Far Western Lapita is the New Britain or Bismarck archipelago, including the area discovered by Otto Meyer in 1909.
+The Western Lapita includes the artifacts found within the Solomon Islands to New Caledonia.
+The Eastern Lapita is attributed to the Fiji, Tonga and Samoa region.
+Discoveries of unique patterns within the Eastern Lapita region suggest a subdivision of Early and Late Eastern Lapita variations.

 Language

-Linguists and other researchers theorize that the people of the Lapita cultural complex spoke a proto-Oceanic language, which is a branch of the Austronesian language family widely distributed in Southeast Asia today.
+Linguists and other researchers theorize that the people of the Lapita cultural complex spoke Proto-Oceanic, which is a branch of the Austronesian language family widely distributed in Southeast Asia today.
 However, the particular language or languages spoken by the Lapita is unknown.
 The languages spoken in the region today derive from a number of different ancient languages, and material culture uncovered by archaeology does not generally provide clues to the language spoken by the makers of the artifacts.
+Furthermore, certain Lapita groups are likely to have differences in speech and appearance from their relatives in different archipelagos or islands.

+Matthew Spriggs sees the Lapita as the source of Oceanic Austronesian languages and of cultural and religious concepts in much of the Pacific.